isomerpages/moe-kranjisec/_experience/School Rules and Regulations.md

 expected of all Kranjians.</p>
 <h3>Our Approach to Discipline</h3>
 <p>Our approach to discipline guides and encourages every Kranjian to become
-self-reflective and self-disciplined.
-Effective discipline is grounded in a consistent philosophy, which the school promotes through opportunities for reflection and circle time.</p>
+self-reflective and self-disciplined. &nbsp;Effective discipline is grounded in a consistent philosophy, which the school promotes through opportunities for reflection and circle time.</p>
 <h3>School Values</h3>